Read on for the Australian Foundation Investment Company review (ASX:AFI) – Australia’s largest LIC, from an experienced and long term investor.

-I learned a valuable lesson there, which is make sure you know what your bloody well investing in.
+I learned a valuable lesson there, which is make sure you know what you’re bloody well investing in!
 I also learned a second valuable lesson – don’t buy into market hype.
-The ‘Barefoot’ effect would be in full swing post recommendation from Scott Pape, as the hoardes of Barefooters and the Motley Fool crew would piggy back off each others stock tips and inflate the market.
-I bought at the peak of one of these swings, only to find after it cooled down I was 5% or so down.
-Good thing I never plan to sell, and purely bought this for its franked dividend stream which increases over time.
+The ‘Barefoot’ effect would be in full swing post recommendation from Scott Pape, as the hoards of Barefooters and the Motley Fool crew would piggy back off each other’s stock tips and inflate the market.
+I bought at the peak of one of these swings, only to find out after it cooled down, that I was 5% or so down.
+Good thing I bought this for its franked dividend stream which increases over time.

-The Australian foundation investment company invests for the long term in quality Australian companies, and has a portfolio spanning 80 to 100 companies across a range of industries .
-It looks at their long term potential, performance through economic cycles and their ability to provide increased earnings, which translates to an increasing dividend yield for AFIC shareholders.
+The Australian Foundation Investment Company2 invests for the long term in quality Australian companies, and has a portfolio spanning 80 to 100 companies across a range of industries .
+It looks at their long term potential, performance through economic cycles and their ability to provide increased earnings, which translates to increasing dividends for AFIC shareholders.

 AFIC’s mission: “Pay dividends which over time grow faster than the rate of inflation” and “to provide attractive total returns over the medium to long term”

 AFIC is one of the cheapest LICs in terms of Management Expense Ratios.
-With a MER of .13%, it costs investors just $13 to have $10,000 managed by AFIC, per year.
-This MER has just decreased, previously being .14%, showing that AFIC is committed to its goals and is able to lower costs.
+With a MER of .16%, it costs investors just $16 to have $10,000 managed by AFIC, per year.

 You can see that AFIC has performed well, with the net asset share price growth plus dividends performing well over the long term.